 GET A GOOD CUT: IT’S (ALMOST) EVERYTHING

 The cut of a diamond is one of the most important of the “Cs”.
 It affects how light is directed within the stone to increase (or decrease) the sparkle.
 If the diamond is ideally proportioned and symmetrical, it reflects more light and this increases the value of the stone.

 The Evolym ring is a unique design to Shimansky, and is “my love” spelled backwards.
 Image: Shimansky

-The benchmark cut, the Round Brilliant, is based on the optics of diamond designer and engineer Marcel Tolkowsky, who calculated the perfect angle at which a diamond claims “its most vivid fire and its greatest brilliancy”.
+The benchmark cut, the Ideal, is based on the optics of diamond designer and engineer Marcel Tolkowsky, who calculated the perfect angle at which a diamond claims “its most vivid fire and its greatest brilliancy”.
 Shimansky’s internationally patented Brilliant 10 and My Girl cuts are other incredible designs.

 The cut of a diamond brings out its brilliance.
 This is Shimansky’s classic Victoria ring.
 Image: Shimansky

 In terms of Tanzanite, if the cut is too shallow, the shade of violet or blue will be lighter and, therefore, less valuable.
 Generally, the deeper the cut, the more intense the colour and more valuable the stone.
 The shapes that yield the best intensity are the Cushion, Oval and Trillant cuts.

 The closer a diamond is to being absolutely colourless – with no hint of yellow or brown – the more rare and valuable it is.
 On the other hand, a stone with a rich yellow, orange, pink, green or blue colour is very rare, and this makes it valuable.
 Such jewels are called Fancy Diamonds, and are even more expensive than pure white ones.

 Opt for either deep colour or no colour – both are valuable.
 Image: Shimansky